LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 Q: What is the purpose of the Certificate Authority (CA)?
 To validate the identity of each machine.
 The CA either queues a certificate request for manual validation, or uses pre-shared data to verify before sending the certificate to the agent.

+### Setting up Puppet Clients and Servers

+Q: What kind of security encryption is used when the Puppet Certificate Authority validates the identity of a node?
+Secure Sockets Layer (SSL).
+The Certificate Authority creates an SSL key for the agent machine and creates a certificate request.

 ---

 ## Updating Deploymnets